thehaohcm/DevOpsLabs/Java/readme.md

         . if < 0: o1 < o2
         . if = 0: o1 = o2
 6. Lambda Operations on Stream
+  - stream().filter(Predicate p)
   - When defining a Lambda with 'var' words, please make sure all vars inside ( ) are always defined with 'var', otherwise, we cannot compile it
+  - All intermediate operations (ex: sorted, filter, map) are not be executed until the terminal operation is invoked in the stream.
+If these intermediate operations are used in the end of stream line code, it will not be executed.

 7. Migration to a Modular Application
   - Describe module info:
     ```